 Overall, this cat food is deemed fit for those cats who are suffering from Hyperthyroidism.
 It’s not only high in protein with essential minerals, vitamins, fatty acids, etc. but also free from low-quality cheap fillers namely grain, potato, etc. and artificial color or preservatives to let your feline friend thrive without any digestive issues.

-ZIWI Peak Canned Wet Cat Food comes in two different weights to select from – three ounces, and six and a half ounces.
+Ziwi Peak Air-Dried Lamb Recipe Cat Food comes in two different weights to select from – 3 ounces, and 6 and a half ounces.

 Instinct by Nature’s Variety Original Grain-Free Real Lamb Recipe Canned Cat Food

 This US-made cat recipe’s first three components are 95% grass-fed lamb, turkey, and liver and in fact, the three ingredients give a protein-rich diet to your feline friend.
 The remaining 5% of the wet cat food contains vegetables, fruits that increase the carbohydrate percentage but don’t play a vital role in balancing your pet’s nutritional values.